nuxtlabs/studio-module/README.md

 ## Installation

-Install the dependency to you project:
+Install the dependency to your project:

 ```bash
 # NPM